 Saltwater aquariums (especially reef tanks) need water movement in order to work properly.
 Aquarists use powerheads to create water currents which can be directed to benefit the corals and other occupants in the tank.
 A powerhead is always an appreciated gift for nearly every saltwater aquarium enthusiast.

 08 of 11

-In order to keep their saltwater aquariums running at peak efficiency, many aquarists add various supplements (kalkwasser, trace elements, pH balancers, even liquid foods) to their tanks on a regular basis.
-Automatic dosing pumps take the drudgery out of dosing tanks by feeding the right amount of liquids to the tank on a regular basis.Continue to 9 of 11 below.
+To keep their saltwater aquariums running at peak efficiency, many aquarists add various supplements (kalkwasser, trace elements, pH balancers, and even liquid foods) to their tanks regularly.
+Automatic dosing pumps take the drudgery out of dosing tanks by feeding the right amount of liquids to the tank regularly.Continue to 9 of 11 below.

 09 of 11

 A red slime algae outbreak is something that everyone with a saltwater tank dreads.
 One of these top red slime algae removers makes a great stocking stuffer for anyone with a saltwater aquarium.
 This is something that every saltwater aquarist will need at some point.
 It is something you don't really think about until you need it and wish you had on hand.

 Protein skimming is simply using air bubbles to collect proteins in aquarium water and bring them to the water's surface in a container.
 The "skimmate" (the stuff removed from the water) contains the proteins that the biological filter in the aquarium system would otherwise have to process to remove toxins (ammonia) from the aquarium water.
 Reef tank owners love skimmers for a good reason: they take the gunk out of the tank water so the corals can grow better.

 11 of 11